appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 ### Google maps

- Google Maps API integration lets you add maps to the apps, displaying location-based data interactively using the Map widget.
-For more information, refer to the [Google Maps API guide](/getting-started/setup/instance-configuration/email).
+ You must configure Google Maps for your instance to enable the Maps widget  For more information, see [Google Maps](/getting-started/setup/instance-configuration/email).